-Figure 1 - Loop 101 Mobility Project Phases Context Within Systems Engineering Process

-As part of the "Planning" activities in the systems engineering process, the stakeholders undertook the development of an Operations Plan that was finalized in 2021 and included the roles and responsibilities, operational scenarios, and response considerations as related to the "people and processes" involved when implementing ICM along the Loop 101 corridor.
+Figure 1 - Loop 101 Mobility Project Phases Context Within Systems Engineering Process responsibilities, operational scenarios, and response considerations as related to the "people and processes" involved when implementing ICM along the Loop 101 corridor.
 This ConOps will focus on the "systems and tools".
 The Operations Plan formalizes a significant amount of the ultimate ConOps (as shown in Figure 2) that will help the development of the remaining elements by using consensus-based and scenario developed processes for the ultimate ICM concept.